butter-my-toast/RockPaperScissors-CNN/README.md

 This repository contains a multi-class classification Convolutional Neural Network (CNN) model for recognizing and classifying rock, paper, and scissors hand gestures.
 The current accuracy of the model is 83.1%.

+## Dataset

+The dataset used for training and testing the CNN model can be obtained from [here](https://www.kaggle.com/datasets/sanikamal/rock-paper-scissors-dataset).
+It consists of images of hand gestures representing rock, paper, and scissors.

 ## Usage

 To use this model, you can access the Jupyter Notebook file in the following link: